thu2005/tic-tac-toe-ai/README.md

 1. **Make Your Move**: Click on any empty square to place your X
 2. **AI Response**: The AI will automatically place its O
 3. **Win Conditions**: Get 3 in a row (horizontally, vertically, or diagonally) to win
-4. **Game Tracking**: Your wins, losses, and draws are automatically tracked
+4. **Game Tracking**: Your wins, losses, and draws are automatically tracked (AI modes only)
-5. **Switch Difficulty**: Change between Easy and Hard mode anytime
+5. **Switch Modes**: Change between Easy, Hard, and Practice mode anytime
+6. **Practice Features**: Use time travel to jump to any previous move, sort move history
-6. **Reset Options**: Reset the current game or clear all scores
+7. **Reset Options**: Reset the current game or clear all scores

 ## 🧠 AI Difficulty Levels